-The certificate can be completed in as little as 37 weeks or take up to two years to finish the required course of study.
+The certificate can be completed in as little as 37 weeks (just under 9 months) or take up to two years to finish the required course of study.

 Many employer tuition reimbursement programs can cover a portion of the cost or students can utilize Federal Financial Aid.
 Inquire to learn more.

 Certified health education specialists often pursue careers in wellness and health promotion in environments, such as: